 You may have an impeccably organized daily schedule, but if you aren’t getting enough sleep each night, your body and brain will not function properly.
 Therefore, it’s not only essential to getting up early each day, but it’s equally important to get to sleep early the night before to ensure you get the recommended hours of sleep.

 Setting An Intention

 You’ve now restructured your morning routine.
-That extra hour allowed you time to pack your belongings for the day, make a balanced breakfast and even answer some emails.
+That extra hour allowed you time to pack your belongings for the day, make a balanced breakfast, and even answer some emails.
 Now what?

 The next step is to set an intention for the day.
 Often we have so many things jammed into our schedule we default into a monotonous cycle.
 A cycle that may not be as efficient as you may believe.
 Sometimes less is more.
-Prioritizing important tasks first and eliminating others that may not be as important.
-Setting an intention shifts your mindset into being present in the moment and focused on only the important tasks at hand.
+Prioritizing essential tasks first and eliminating others that may not be as important.
+Setting an intention shifts your mindset into being present in the moment and focused on only the critical tasks at hand.